 Clinical case studies are designed to provide information specific to a unique injury or intervention with the intent of making the medical community aware of either a unique injury/condition or aware of a successful/non-successful intervention.
-Injuries which are rare or 'exciting' are not necessarily qualified for a case report if prior knowledge of the events surrounding that injury have already been reported.

-Working with one of your assigned preceptors each semester, you will collect relevant data specific to a unique injury, condition, or treatment that you will formulate into a clinical case study based on the following guidelines:
+Working with one of your assigned preceptors this semester, you will collect relevant data specific to a unique injury, condition, or treatment that you will formulate into a clinical case study based on the following guidelines:

-- 1) The clinical case study must be pre-approved by the clinical experience course instructor using the approval form found online in the clinical education course - 2) The clinical case study must be from an injury that occurs or is being treated during your current semester's clinical experience assignment(s). - 3) You must obtain a signed waiver from the athlete/patient/client (and parents if the athlete/patient/client is a minor) prior to initiating any work on the clinical case study (e.g. writing, medical history, etc.).
-Without a signed waiver, the clinical case report cannot be submitted for a grade.
+- 1) The clinical case study must be pre-approved by the clinical experience course instructor using the approval form listed below - 2) The clinical case study must be from an injury that occurs or is being treated during your current semester's clinical experience assignment(s). - The clinical case study must be specific to an injury/condition that you have previously or are currently receiving formal instruction about within the MAT Program.
+For example, Clinical I case studies must be specific to Emergency Care or General Anatomy.
+Any potential case study that does not fall into one of these areas (e.g. spine evaluation) must receive approval from the course instructor prior to beginning the clinical case study. - 4) You must obtain a signed waiver from the athlete/patient/client (and parents if the athlete/patient/client is a minor) prior to initiating any work on the clinical case study (e.g. writing, medical history, etc.).
 This waiver must not be obtained until you have received approval for the clinical case study by the course instructor.
-In the event your chosen clinical case study is not approved by the patient (and, if necessary, the patient's parent or guardian), you will need to seek out a different clinical case study. - 4) You cannot repeat data collected from an injury/condition from which you or another MAT student has previously reported.
+In the event your chosen clinical case study is not approved by the patient (and, if necessary, the patient's parent or guardian), you will need to seek out a different clinical case study. - Due to the number of students in the MAT program, it is expected that there may not be enough 'unique' injuries/conditions for all students to conduct an independent clinical case study.
+Therefore, it is possible that two (2) students could report on the same injury, with prior approval by the course instructor.
+Each student is expected to turn in his or her original independent work. - 6) You cannot repeat data collected from an injury/condition from which you or another MAT student has previously reported.
 For instance, if you (or another student) reported a clinical case in semester II, you (or another student) may not use this data for a clinical case study in semester VI.
 The sole exception is if the injury/condition has had a significant turn of events such as reinjury or non-healing that was not included as part of a previously reported clinical case study.
 If this occurs, you must obtain approval from the course instructor to again report on this injury.
-If approved you must also obtain a new (or updated) signed waiver. - 5) The clinical case study must be written using scientific writing and adhering to the content and formatting guidelines provided in the case report writing guide provided in your clinical education course.
-A portion of the case report grade will be based on your writing ability. - 6) During your time in the MAT program, and as a requirement of the completion of the degree, one case study must be submitted (not necessarily accepted) for publication/presentation to either a professional conference or journal (e.g. SWATA, NATA, JAT, etc.) Failure to submit at least one case study will disqualify you from completing the MAT degree.
+If approved you must also obtain a new (or updated) signed waiver. - 7) The clinical case study must be written using scientific writing and adhering to the content and formatting guidelines provided below. - 8) During your time in the MAT program, and as a requirement of the completion of the degree, one case study must be submitted (not necessarily accepted) for publication/presentation to either a professional conference or journal (e.g. SWATA, NATA, JAT, etc.) Failure to submit at least one case study will result in deduction of points in the seminar class (ATP 7322) during your last semester and will disqualify you from completing the MAT degree.